To What Type of Logic Does the "Tetralemma" Belong?

 The distinction between a proposition per se and its affirmation or denial is closely related to the distinction between what, using a different language, might have been called ``positive'' and ``negative'' propositions.
-Consider the (``unasserted'') propositions, $A$ = ``the electron is here'' and $\Abar$ = ``the electron is elsewhere''.
+Consider the (unasserted) propositions, $A$ = ``the electron is here'' and $\Abar$ = ``the electron is elsewhere''.
 A statement like ``I see the electron here'' is in some sense positive, corresponding roughly to $\phi(A)=1$ (i.e. to the affirmation of $A$).
 Similarly, ``I see the electron there'' is also positive, and corresponds roughly to $\phi(\Abar)=1$.
-In contrast, a statement like ``I don't see the electron here'' is in some sense negative, corresponding roughly to $\phi(A)=0$, while ``I don't see the electron there'' corresponds roughly to $\phi(\Abar)=0$.
-In this way, the affirmation of $A$ is decoupled from the denial of $\Abar$, and four distinct alternatives arise.
+In contrast, a statement like ``I don't see the electron here'' is in some sense negative, corresponding roughly to $\phi(A)=0$ (i.e. to the denial of $A$), while ``I don't see the electron there'' corresponds roughly to $\phi(\Abar)=0$.
+Viewed in this manner, the affirmation of $A$ is decoupled from the denial of $\Abar$, and four distinct alternatives arise, corresponding to those of the tetralemma.

-Physically, the motivation for this type of de-coupling stems from the phenomenon of {\it interference}, in which, for example, an electron can act as if it were ``in two places at once'' or ``in neither place separately but both together'' [11].
+Physically, the motivation for this type of de-coupling stems from the phenomenon of {\it interference}, in which, for example, an electron can act as if it were ``in two places at once'' or ``in neither place separately but both together'' [12].
 Anhomomorphic logics accommodate this type of behavior by admitting, for instance, the possibility that both of the propositions, ``the electron is here'' and ``the electron is elsewhere'' might be false.
 In other words, one can have $\phi(A)=\phi$($\Abar$)=0 in such logics, just as one can have $\phi(A)=\phi$($\Abar$)=1.\footnote{$^\star$} {Not every scheme of anhomomorphic logic recognizes all of these possibilities, however.
-For example in the {\it multiplicative scheme} described in [8] the combination $\phi(A)=\phi$($\Abar$)=1 cannot occur.} Thus, there is no necessary correlation in anhomomorphic logic between $\phi(A)$ and $\phi(\hbox{not-$A$})$.
+For example in the {\it multiplicative scheme} described in [8] the combination $\phi(A)=\phi$($\Abar$)=1 cannot occur.} \ Thus, there is no necessary correlation in anhomomorphic logic between $\phi(A)$ and $\phi(\hbox{not-$A$})$.